-Why Now is NOT the Time to Shun International Stocks
+Why NOT to Ignore International Stocks

 Due to recent world events with the Russian invasion of Ukraine, many investors are likely shying away from international stocks, and who could blame them!
 The Russian stock market has closed down for over a week, marking significant liquidity concerns for investors in Russian and international securities as a whole.
 This is alarming to read in the news, but I want to show you why not only is this likely of little concern to your portfolio, but also that it should not dissuade you from allocating a portion of your portfolio to international stocks in both developed and emerging markets.